Expanding Space for Relaxation and Entertainment in an Area of Critical Environmental Concern

 During the second phase, a state-45,000 gallon per day wastewater treatment facility was designed and constructed to replace all of the existing onsite sewage disposal facilities and thus address adverse nitrogen impacts on Pleasant Bay.
 Three existing buildings were razed and replaced to provide the Inn with 12 new guest units.
 Other related site improvements designed by Coastal include 4 new clay tennis courts with a pro shop, an childcare facility, a service entrance, a loading dock, and a storage building.
 A shoreline walkway was also constructed on the property.

-Most recently, Coastal provided engineering design services for a $2 million renovation of the pavilion, associated outdoor dining area, and parking expansion.
+Most recently, Coastal provided engineering design services for a $2 million renovation of the pavilion and associated outdoor dining area of multi-tiered terraces with lush landscaping for relaxation and entertainment, walking paths, and continent beach access.
 This project involved moving the lawn from the 50' no disturb zone and revegetating it with non-invasive, native species, which enhances wildlife habitat along the top of coastal bank and coastal wetlands and enhances the interest of flood control by providing a better buffer along the top of the coastal bank.
 The existing runoff from buildings & patios is now collected and treated within the drainage systems and recharged on site, which improves groundwater quality by preventing potential pollutants from entering the resource areas and intercepts runoff that otherwise could gully and cause erosion.
 In essence, during this phase we were able to design and permit a beautiful patio with a gorgeous view in an ACEC, while protecting the interests of wildlife, erosion and sedimentation control.